-The Shove House provides a cooperative, clean, and sober living environment, enabling residents to address the mental health and/or chemical dependency challenges that have led to homelessness.
+The Shove House provides a cooperative, clean, and sober living environment, enabling residents to address the mental health and/or substance use disorder challenges that have led to homelessness.

 About the Shove House

 The Shove House provides safe, sober, and supportive therapeutic housing for individuals receiving mental health and/or Substance Use Disorder treatment at Okanogan Behavioral HealthCare.
 The building consists of nine dorm-style units, nine apartment units, a living room area, cafeteria, and kitchen where the staff prepare daily meals.

 The ultimate goal of the Shove House is to create a healthy environment for residents to live and to take steps towards improving their self-sustainability and independence.
 Upon admittance, each resident will complete an integrated treatment plan and will meet with a case manager regularly to monitor progress in achieving these goals.

 Consumers are only eligible for placement in The Shove House if they meet the following criteria:

 Individuals must receive an income at or below 30% of the area median income (residents must provide documentation of their income upon admit)